 Whenever we were in town, we’d stop in to grab some take-out from out local Chinese restaurant and it became sort of a family tradition whenever we went to Sussex.
 We all loved that place and I have so many happy memories associated with the restaurant. 🙂

 While my version of chow mein isn’t exactly like Cathy’s version, it’s almost as good and I know you'll enjoy it too!

 This recipe for homemade chicken chow mein is really simple to make.
 Basically, all you have to do is get your ingredients chopped up and ready beforehand and follow the steps in the recipe below.

 Mix up the sauce in a measuring cup and be sure to have your noodles prepared before you start.
 For this recipe, I used a package of classic Chinese chow mein noodles but if you don’t have those, you can also use any medium thick long pasta.
 I personally prefer the Chinese noodles for authenticity, but the recipe tastes just as good if you use regular pasta.

-The slices of chicken in this recipe cook in a little bit of oil with some garlic and fresh ginger creating such a delicious fragrance throughout the whole house.
+The chicken breast slices in this recipe cook in a little bit of oil with some garlic and fresh ginger creating such a delicious fragrance throughout the whole house as you stir fry.